Educational software: Video games and gamification

 Video games can be used to teach a user technology literacy or more about a subject.
 Some operating systems and mobile phones have these features.
 A notable example is Microsoft Solitaire, which was developed to familiarize users with the use of graphical user interfaces, especially the mouse and the drag-and-drop technique.
 Mavis Beacon Teaches Typing is a largely known program with built in mini-games to keep the user entertained while improving their typing skills.

 Gamification is the use of game design elements in nongame contexts and has been shown to be effective in motivating behavior change.
 By seeing game elements as "motivational affordances," and formalizing the relationship between these elements and motivational affordances.
-Classcraft is a software tool used by teachers that has games elements alongside an educational goal.
-Tovertafel is a games console designed for remedial education and counter-acting the effects of dementia.

 Effects and use of educational software

 Tutor-based software

 Tutor-based education software is defined as software that mimics the teacher student one on one dynamic of tutoring with software in place of a teacher.
 Research was conducted to see if this type of software would be effective in improving students understanding of material.
 It concluded that there was a positive impact which decreased the amount of time students need to study for and relative gain of understanding.